unica-mlsec/mlsec-phd/index.md

 An ability to design and evaluate robust machine learning models with Python and test them on benchmark data sets.

 **Class schedule/Course Outline (20 hours, 2 CFU)**
-1. Introduction to Machine Learning Security: Threat Models and Attacks - Sept.
-14, 10-13
+1. Introduction to Machine Learning Security: Threat Models and Attacks (3h)
-2. Evasion attacks and countermeasures - Sept.
-20, 15-18
+2. Evasion attacks and countermeasures (8h)
-3. Practical session with Python - Sept.
-21, 10-13
-4. Poisoning attacks and countermeasures - Sept., 22, 10-13
+3. Poisoning attacks and countermeasures (6h)
-5. Backdoor poisoning, privacy-related threats, and defenses - Sept., 27, 10-13
+4. Backdoor poisoning, privacy-related threats, and defenses (3h)
-6. Practical session with Python - Sept.
-28, 15-18
-7. Written exam - Sept.
-29, 10-13